RS485/LogisticsPipes/BUILDING.md

 If you opened the project in IDEA before running the `./gradlew build` command the run configurations will not be visible, simple fix is to reload the project.

+If the run configurations are not present still, run `genIntellijRuns` task using IDEA's Gradle integration, then the configurations will appear.

 ### Running Minecraft from your dev environment